 Radiotherapy can cause side effects.
 It doesn't change the risk of the melanoma spreading to other parts of the body such as the organs.

 Your doctor weighs up the benefits of giving radiotherapy against the side effects.
 They will discuss all the possible risks and benefits with you.

 You have radiotherapy treatment in the hospital radiotherapy department.

 For advanced melanoma you might have a single treatment or a few treatments.
-For radiotherapy after surgery you might have a course of 5 treatments a week for a number of weeks.
-You usually have the treatment once a day from Monday to Friday with a rest over the weekend.
+Radiotherapy treatment usually happens between Monday to Friday, with a rest over the weekend.
 The amount of treatment you have depends on:

 - whether you are also having other types of cancer treatment

-- the part of the body being treated
+- the part of the body getting treated

 The radiotherapy room

 Radiotherapy machines are very big.
 They rotate around you to give you your treatment.
 The machine doesn't touch you at any point.